metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_policy_v1beta2_manifest.md

 Optional:

 - `order` (String) Order specifies the sorting order of the tags.
-Given the integer valuesfrom 0 to 9 as tags, ascending order would select 9, and descending orderwould select 0.
+Given the integer values from 0 to 9 as tags, ascending order would select 9, and descending order would select 0.

 <a id="nestedatt--spec--policy--semver"></a>